Support

 - Is not a command-and-control or weapons system.

-- Has no fixed detection range - it depends on the emitter, receiver, antenna and environment.
+- Has no fixed detection range - it depends on the transmitter, receiver, antenna and environment.

 Hardware & Compatibility